 This is a unique 9-hour tour that starts with a 40-minute flight over the Wakatipu basin and Fiordland National Park before landing in Milford Sound.
 Once on the ground, a short boat journey will take you to the beginning of your 3.5-hour guided hike on the famous Milford Track.
 The Milford Track is one of New Zealand’s 10 Great Walks and one of the best hikes in Milford Sound.
 This tour is one of the only ways to hike a portion of the Milford Track in a day.

 The walk takes you through lush native bush to a stunning waterfall called Giant Gate Waterfall.
-It is a well-formed track and is considered easy, but appropriate footwear and a rain jacket are a must (this is one of the wettest places in the Southern Hemisphere after all).
+It is a well-formed track and is considered easy, but appropriate footwear and a rain jacket are a must no matter what season you visit Milford Sound in (this is one of the wettest places in the Southern Hemisphere after all).

 At the end of your walk, you will be transferred back to the boat terminal for your 2-hour cruise which gives fantastic views of Bowen Falls, Mount Pembroke, and Mitre Peak.
 You will be also given a picnic-style lunch to enjoy on the boat (but I’d bring extra snacks for this tour as you’ll likely be hungry after all that hiking!)